-There was practically no part of Victoria Island where parking was not a problem, where one didn’t have to circle around once or twice trying to find a good spot, before having to squeeze in between two cars in such a way that it was only just possible to slide sideways out of one’s car.
+There was no part of Victoria Island where parking wasn’t a problem, where it wasn’t necessary to circle once or twice trying to find a good spot before finally having to squeeze into a tight spot in such a way that it was only just possible to slide sideways out of the car.

 Hope Alade’s office was no exception.
 Fifteen floors and yet, only the ground floor for parking.
-Once you secured a spot in the morning, it was possibly the most reckless thing possible, to take your car out to lunch or whatever, and have someone else take your precious spot.
+Once you secured a spot in the morning, it was possibly the most reckless thing imaginable to take your car out to lunch and have someone else take your precious spot.

-The security man shook his head again, “Parking don full,” he said in pidgin.
+The security man shook his head again, “Parking don full,” he said.
 “Auntie Hope, you go park for street.”

-Hope sighed and found a space on the street in front of the building.
-She hated doing that, it never felt safe.
-Some reckless driver might scratch her darling Elantra, or the people from the traffic agency would appear out of nowhere and seize it, which was worse.
+“Ohhhhh,” Hope groaned, exasperated.
+She backed away from the gate and found a space on the street in front of the building.
+She hated doing that.
+It never felt safe.
+Some reckless driver might scratch her car or the people from the traffic agency would appear out of nowhere and seize it, which was worse.

-“Give him your keys so as soon as someone leaves they’ll move it inside,” Agnes said, she looked drowsy.
-Pounded yam and goat meat soup was obviously not an advisable choice for lunch, Hope decided, watching as Agnes struggled to undo her seat-belt.
+“Give him your keys so as soon as someone leaves they’ll move it inside,” Agnes said from her reclining position on the passenger seat.
+She looked drowsy.
+Pounded yam and native soup with goat meat was obviously not an advisable choice for lunch, Hope thought, watching as Agnes struggled to undo her seatbelt.

 “I don’t have a choice, do I?”
-Hope glanced suspiciously up and down the street.
-There were other cars parked on the curbs, but it didn’t make her feel better.
-“I hate leaving my car on the street,” she said.
+Hope glanced up and down the street.
+There were other cars parked on the curb, but it didn’t make her feel better.
+“I hate leaving my car on the street,” she muttered.
 “We should have walked.”

 Agnes gave her a look that said ‘not-me-and-you’.
-“Walking ke!
-So that we’ll arrive at a restaurant full of big boys sweating, with my make up running down my face.
-Thank you.”
+“Walk ke!
+So we’ll arrive sweating at a restaurant full of big boys with my makeup running down my face.
+Thank you very much.”

 Hope smiled despite herself.
 Agnes was obsessed with big boys, fine boys, hot boys, or just boys.
-In the two years that they had worked together at Madueke and Makinde Engineering, she had come to realize that while Agnes was as sharp as a brand new needle at things like circuit diagrams, and specifications for electrical fittings, when it came to men, especially handsome ones, she was as hopeless as a teenager in the throes of her first crush.
+In the two years they had worked together at Madueke and Makinde Engineering, she had come to realize that while Agnes was as sharp as a shiny new needle at things like circuit diagrams and specifications for electrical fittings, when it came to men, especially handsome ones, she was as hopeless as a teenager in the throes of her first crush.

 “So how many big boys did you catch while we were eating?”
 Hope asked, turning off the engine and stepping out of the car into the unforgiving Lagos sun.
-The heat enveloped her like a malicious, evil spirit, she grimaced, thinking how the car would be as hot as an oven in a few minutes.
+The heat enveloped her like a malicious evil spirit and she grimaced, thinking how the interior of her car would be as hot as an oven in a few minutes.

-“I didn’t catch any because I couldn’t concentrate.”
-Agnes replied, after pulling herself out of the passenger seat with some difficulty.
-She patted her stomach and sighed, making Hope smile.
-Even in her drowsy looking state Agnes had an undeniably sensual kind of beauty, large eyes, full lips, and an extremely light complexion.
+“I didn’t catch any because I couldn’t concentrate,” Agnes replied, after pulling herself out of the passenger seat with some difficulty.
+She patted her stomach and sighed, making Hope smile fondly.
+Even in her drowsy state, Agnes had an undeniably sensual kind of beauty, large eyes, full lips, and a creamy complexion.
 She grinned at Hope.
 “And, I couldn’t concentrate because I was still thinking of the one I saw in our office right before we left for lunch.”

-“I don’t know how you could have missed him,” Agnes continued with a dreamy sigh.
-“He came in right before lunch, tall, handsome, smooth… with lips like sugar.”
+“I don’t know how you could have missed him,” Agnes breathed.
+“He came in right before we went out for lunch, tall, handsome, smooth… with lips like sugar.”

 Hope burst out laughing.
 “I give up on you,” she said, “You’re just man crazy, Agnes.”

 “Which one is man crazy again?”
-Agnes replied, looking nonplussed.
-Even in her four inch heels she was still at least half a foot closer to the ground than Hope.
-She had a full body too, buxom in all the right places, and a full head of curly hair extensions.
+Agnes looked nonplussed.
+Even in her four-inch heels, she was still at least half a foot closer to the ground than Hope.
+She had a full body too, curvy in all the right places, and a full head of curly hair extensions.
 In contrast, Hope was slender, tall, with a loose long-limbed body.
-She was pretty in her own way.
-Her natural hair was long and slightly curly, courtesy of a grandmother who belonged to one of those families that had returned to Lagos from Brazil, with bloodlines mixed with Spanish and Portuguese.
-Her skin was clear, smooth, chocolate.
-Her eyes, almond shaped and very dark.
-It was her lips though, perfectly shaped, full and dark-pink, that always made people, men especially, turn back to stare.
+She favoured long wavy weaves that blended perfectly with her relaxed hair.
+Her skin was clear smooth chocolate, and her eyes, almond shaped and very dark.
+It was her lips though, full and a deep luscious pink, that always made people, men especially, turn back to stare.

 Agnes smiled and shook her head in a gesture of surrender.

-The engineering services firm where they worked was on the ninth floor.
-They made their way towards the lifts, saying hi to some of the people they knew.
+The engineering services firm where they worked was on the twelfth floor so they went in the direction of the lifts.
 They weren’t in a hurry, at least Hope wasn’t.
 She was far ahead of all her deadlines.
 She enjoyed her work, and while the endless diagrams and schematic drawing of the intestines of buildings were boring to some people, they weren’t to her.

 “You should have seen him.”
-Agnes stated, returning to the subject of the mysterious hot guy, “He came just before lunch for a meeting with one of the managing partners, and he was hot.”
-She sighed.
-“So tall, and light-skinned,” she winked at Hope. “and have I mentioned the lips?”
+Agnes stated, returning to the subject of the mysterious hot guy, “He came just before lunch for a meeting with one of the managing partners, and he was hot.
+Tall, team light-skinned with dimples,” she winked at Hope. “and have I mentioned the lips?”